How to Build a Relationship with Clients

 Excellent verbal communication is the foundation of any attorney/client relationship.
 Without honest and forthright verbal communication, it is impossible to build a relationship.
 The attorney is not a mind-reader.
 When communication is limited to digital letters, email, or text it is never sufficient.
 The attorney cannot successfully represent the client without transparent, understandable, effective, efficient, and honest in-person conversations.
 A lack of communication between the client and attorney impedes a successful case.

 Society, in general, is moving away from verbal communication and turning to text and emails.
 This form of communication via text and email is acceptable in some instances as it gets some issues in writing; however, prudent face-face communication is vital.
 An in-person meeting with the attorney is necessary because the attorney can read the client’s body language and visualize their understanding of the issues.
+The Ladan Law Firm explains some of the behaviors that lead to probation violations in Florida.

 The Client Must Trust Their Attorney and the Attorney Their Client